 Why This Matters

 Despite digital advancements, human agents remain vital for managing complex and emotionally charged interactions.
-By automating routine interactions and reserving live agents for high-value, complex conversations, organizations can improve efficiency while delivering a more empathetic customer experience.
+By automating routine interactions and reserving live agents for high-value, conversations, organizations can improve efficiency while delivering a more empathetic customer experience.

 Why Live Agents Still Matter